 ACTIVITIES PERSPECTIVES HARVARD BUSINESS SCHOOL Social Enterprise Initiative New Venture Competition provides opportunity for students to explore social entrepreneurship and test ideas for social innovation.
 Participants are given workshops and mentorship on basic business plan topics. \$50,000 of seed funding awarded to grand prize winners Social Enterprise Summer Fellowships available to students to engage in social impact work during the summer "We've got 62 social venture teams in this year's competition, out of 133 And we award 10 Goldsmith Fellowships each year to MBAs who have exhibited leadership and an extraordinary commitment to the non-profit sector.
 We also fund 65-75 Socia Enterprise Summer Fellows a year."
-Director, HBS SE Case i3 fellowship programs span both years of the MBA and features workshops, lectures, and team consulting projects for an outside fund or organization "Launchpad" competition features a \$10K prize and one-on-one coaching from senior fellows Fuqua on Board places students on advisory boards for local nonprofits "The Fellowship is a unique 2-year program About 25% of all of our MBA students apply , with 10% of applicants going on to help us run the program in their second years.
+Director, HBS SE DUKE THE PLOUM SCHOOL OF BUSINESS Case i3 fellowship programs span both years of the MBA and features workshops, lectures, and team consulting projects for an outside fund or organization "Launchpad" competition features a \$10K prize and one-on-one coaching from senior fellows Fuqua on Board places students on advisory boards for local nonprofits "The Fellowship is a unique 2-year program.
+About 25% of all of our MBA students apply, with 10% of applicants going on to help us run the program in their second years.
 It's intense, broad, and creates cohorts."
-Faculty Director, CASE is Bertha Centre Student Social Venture Programme supports social venture teams from recently-graduated students in African institutions and provides them with funding, expertise, and mentorship SAB Foundation Seed Fund awards seed capital and test funding to University of Cape Town students for tackling social and environmental problems "Until now, we've really focused on a small group of core students, with activities such as the seed fund being one of our main touchpoints."
-Director, Bertha Centre STANFORD BUSINESS GSB Impact Fund presents students with the opportunity to test impact investing approaches in a real-world investment context Impact Labs allow students to gain real-world experience on nonprofit boards, as part of impact funding organizations, or within responsible businesses Stanford Management Internship Fund is available for students to engage in social impact work during the summer Social Innovation Study Trips take students on an exploration journey to study an issue and meet with a broad set of constituents working to address it Social Entrepreneurship Program supports aspiring social entrepreneurs through the early stages of venture and impact design "Each year, dozens of local organizations participate in the board fellows program.
+Faculty Director, CASE is B GRADUATE SOURCE OF THE STATE Student Social Venture Programme supports social venture teams from recently-graduated students in African institutions and provides them with funding, expertise, and mentorship SAB Foundation Seed Fund awards seed capital and test funding to University of Cape Town students for tackling social and environmental problems "Until now, we've really focused on a small group of core students, with activities such as the seed fund being one of our main touchpoints."
+Director, Bertha Centre STANFORD SOSMOUTH BUSINESS OF THE BUSINESS OF GSB Impact Fund presents students with the opportunity to test impact investing approaches in a real-world investment context Impact Labs allow students to gain real-world experience on nonprofit boards, as part of impact funding organizations, or within responsible businesses Stanford Management Internship Fund is available for students to engage in social impact work during the summer Social Innovation Study Trips take students on an exploration journey to study an issue and meet with a broad set of constituents working to address it Social Entrepreneurship Program supports aspiring social entrepreneurs through the early stages of venture and impact design "Each year, dozens of local organizations participate in the board fellows program.
 Since 1997, 835 students have served as board fellows."
-Stanford GSB CSI Website якан солте во собян видериницияния возність school Year-long Leading For Impact (LFI) program available for graduate students across Oxford to obtain hands-on experience working along social enterprises MBA Entrepreneurship project available for all MBA students "A total of 18 Oxford students participated in off-site leadership workshops, and a group of 8 students conducted a 3-week project."
+Stanford GSB CSI Websit SCOLL CENTRE SAID ENTERPHENURSHIP BUSINESS SCHOOL Year-long Leading For Impact (LFI) program available for graduate students across Oxford to obtain hands-on experience working along social enterprises MBA Entrepreneurship project available for all MBA students "A total of 18 Oxford students participated in off-site leadership workshops, and a group of 8 students conducted a 3-week project."
 Skoll Centre Outcomes Assessment Repor